alanrvazquez/alanrvazquez.github.io/content/authors/admin/_index.md

 - Editorial board of [Quality Engineering](https://www.tandfonline.com/journals/lqen20).
 - Council of the [Quality, Statistics, and Reliability section](https://connect.informs.org/qsr/home) of [INFORMS](https://www.informs.org/).
 - [Sistema Nacional de Investigadoras e Investigadores](https://conahcyt.mx/sistema-nacional-de-investigadores/), Level 1.

+From 2022 to 2023, I was an Assistant Professor at the [Department of Industrial Engineering](https://industrial-engineering.uark.edu/) at the [University of Arkansas](https://www.uark.edu/).
+From 2020 to 2022, I was an Assistant Adjunct Professor at the [Department of Statistics](http://statistics.ucla.edu/) at the [University of California, Los Angeles (UCLA)](https://ucla.edu/), and a Junior Postdoctoral Fellow of the Research Foundation Flanders ([FWO](https://www.fwo.be/en/)), Belgium.
+From July 2018 to September 2019, I was a Postdoctoral Researcher at the Department of Biosystems at [KU Leuven](https://www.biw.kuleuven.be/biosyst/english), Belgium.
+In May 2018, I obtained a Ph.D. in Applied Economics at the [University of Antwerp](https://www.uantwerpen.be/en/about-uantwerp/faculties/faculty-of-business-and-economics/), Belgium.
+The supervisors of my Ph.D. thesis were Prof. [Peter Goos](http://www.experimental-design.eu/who/) and Dr. [Eric Schoen](http://www.experimental-design.eu/who/).

 I was born and raised in Monterrey, Nuevo Leon, Mexico.